-- "(A) Not later than 210 days after the date of the enactment of this Act [Feb.
-10, 1996], the Administrator for Federal Procurement Policy shall issue for public comment a proposal to amend the Federal Acquisition Regulation to remove from the Federal Acquisition Regulation certification requirements for contractors and offerors that are not specifically imposed by statute.
-The Administrator may omit such a certification requirement from the proposal only if-
+"(A) Not later than 210 days after the date of the enactment of this Act [Feb.
+10, 1996], the Administrator for Federal Procurement Policy shall issue for public

-"(i) the Federal Acquisition Regulatory Council - "(i) the Federal Acquisition Regulatory Council provides the Administrator with a written justification for the requirement and a determination that there is no less burdensome means for administering and enforcing the particular regulation that contains the certification requirement; and the certification requirement; and "(ii) the Administrator approves in writing the retention of the certification requirement.

-"(B)(i) Not later than 210 days after the date of the enactment of this Act, the head of each executive agency that has agency procurement regulations containing one or more certification requirements for contractors and offerors that are not specifically imposed by statute shall issue for public comment a proposal to amend the regulations to remove the certification requirements.
-The head of the executive agency may omit such a certification requirement from the proposal only if-
+- comment a proposal to amend the Federal Acquisition Regulation to remove from the Federal Acquisition Regulation certification requirements for contractors and offerors that are not specifically imposed by statute.
+The Administrator may omit such a certification requirement from the proposal only if- - "(i) the Federal Acquisition Regulatory Council provides the Administrator with a written justification for the requirement and a determination that there is no less burdensome means for administering and enforcing the particular regulation that contains the certification requirement: and - "(ii) the Administrator approves in writing the retention of the certification requirement. - "(B)(i) Not later than 210 days after the date of the enactment of this Act, the head of each executive agency that has agency procurement regulations containing one or more certification requirements for contractors and offerors that are not specifically imposed by statute shall issue for public comment a proposal to amend the regulations to remove the certification requirements.
+The head of the executive agency may omit such a certification requirement from the proposal only if- - "(I) the senior procurement executive for the executive agency provides the head of the executive agency with a written justification for the requirement and a determination that there is no less burdensome means for administering and enforcing the particular regulation that contains the certification requirement; and - "(II) the head of the executive agency approves in writing the retention of such certification requirement. - "(ii) For purposes of clause (i), the term 'head of the executive agency' with respect to a military department means the Secretary of Defense."

-only if-

-"(I) the senior procurement executive for the executive agency provides the head of the executive agency with a written justification for the requirement and a determination that there is no less burdensome means for administering and enforcing the particular regulation that contains the certification requirement; and

-"(II) the head of the executive agency approves in writing the retention of such certification requirement.

-"(ii) For purposes of clause (i), the term 'head of the executive agency' with respect to a military department means the Secretary of Defense."